 • Save error to variable: allows you to select or create a variable to save the error to.
-The same cause of error is also saved to internal variables ActionLastErrorId and ActionLastErrorDesc.
+The same cause of the error is also saved to internal variables ActionLastErrorId and ActionLastErrorDesc.

-4.4.5.3.
+5.13.3.
 For Every Record

-This action executes subordinate nested actions for multiple times.
-All of the nested actions are executed in a loop for as many times as there are records in the form table with a connected database.
+This action executes subordinate nested actions multiple times.
+All of the nested actions are executed in a loop as many times as there are records in the form table with a connected database.

-- Name: allows you to define a custom action name.
+Name: allows you to define a custom action name.
 This makes actions easily recognizable on the solution's list of actions.
-By default, action name is taken from its type. - Description: custom information about the action.
-Enter a description to explain purpose and role of action in a solution.
+By default, the action name is taken from its type.

+- Description: custom information about the action.
+Enter a description to explain the purpose and role of action in a solution. - Action type: read-only information about the selected action type.